1samrag/lab3/README.md

 The primary function for each map is to turn raw data into tangible information on the prevelant problem the world is facing, Covid-19.

-libraries in use
+libraries in use mapbox
-data sources- New York times and census credit- Samra Gebrehiwot acknowledgment- Steven Bao who worked with me through this lab.
+data sources- New York times and census data credit- Samra Gebrehiwot acknowledgment- Steven Bao who worked with me through this lab.